AlexoAnimaIgnis/kotlin-intro/README.md

 1. Caller can invoke the function using the variable name
 2. Caller can invoke the function using the name of the function arguments, in no particular order

+### Top Level Functions

+Functions that does not belong to a class are top-level functions
+- in Java, functions can only be part of class
+- In java app, there are classes that has some static methods which holds common logic, shared across the app

+Properties that does not belong to class are called top level properties